-The Rifles, which is made up of some service personnel from our disbanded regiment, The Royal Green Jackets and other Regiments, will also be mentioned on the lasting tribute, they too have also sustained losses, and casualties, since their formation.
+The Rifles, which is made up of some former service personnel from the disbanded regiment, The Royal Green Jackets and other Regiments, have also be mentioned on the lasting tribute, they too have also sustained losses, and casualties, since the formation of the successor Regiment.

-It is hoped that this lasting tribute when in situate, will lend to raising awareness of all of our forefathers associations and sister regiments associations and in so doing, help raise funds for care for casualties, which is to help Riflemen and their dependants.
+It was hoped that this lasting tribute when in situate, would lend to raising awareness of all of our forefathers associations and sister regiments associations and in so doing, help raise funds for care for casualties, which is to help Riflemen and their dependants.
 Once a Rifleman always a Rifleman, one extended family.

 Service personnel that have just become adults with their whole life ahead of them have died in baron land, having left their home wishing to return…

-The mission (aim and objective) is to erect a lasting tribute which will showcase the illustrious regiments of times gone past, which have all amalgamated to form the Regiment of The Royal Green Jackets, and whilst doing so will also showcase the extended family of green, to include The Rifles.
+The mission (aim and objective) is to erect a lasting tribute which will showcase the illustrious Regiments of times gone past, which have all amalgamated to form the Regiment of The Royal Green Jackets, and whilst doing so will also showcase the extended family of green, to include their Successors The RIFLES.

-The lasting tribute at Peninsula barracks will be generic.
+The lasting tribute at Peninsula Barracks is generic.

 The fallen, are named and remembered on the wall of remembrance at the National Arboretum in Staffordshire.

-The aim is to bring to our ancestral home a tribute which will serve as a showcase of history and recognition of the ties between the City of Winchester and the Regiment, our forefathers and Sister regiments, the greater family of green.
+The aim was to bring to the ancestral home of The Royal Green Jackets, a tribute which will serve as a showcase of history and recognition of the ties between the City of Winchester and the Regiment, our forefathers and Sister regiments, the greater family of green.

 For those that came home and continued to serve they were met by the Government’s decision to disband the Regiment.

-A new Regiment was formed by way of a re-badging in 2007.
-The Royal Green Jackets ceased to be an active Regiment of the British Army; this was met by sadness up and down the Country; particularly in the city of Winchester, the Royal Green Jackets had been granted freedom of the city some years before.
+A new Regiment was formed by way of a re-badged Regiment in 2007.
+The Royal Green Jackets ceased to be an active Regiment of the British Army; this was met by sadness up and down the Country; particularly in the city of Winchester, The Royal Green Jackets had been granted freedom of the city some years before.

 Her Majesty the Queen Elizabeth II, the Regiment Colonel in Chief also met the decision with sadness.

-The lasting tribute will be a quiet place of reflection, a place where some will reflect and honour their brothers, also a way of recognizing the first mechanized Infantry Regiment that this Country had, a step back into history, whilst remembering our forefathers and their Regiments.
+The lasting tribute will be a quiet place of reflection for many, a place where some will reflect and honour their brothers, also a way of recognizing the first mechanized Infantry Regiment that this Country had, a step back into history, whilst remembering forefathers and their Regiments.

 This tribute will be an act of remembrance for so many, a path to heal the bereaved, a step forward into the history of the Regiment.
-It will further cement the ties between the City of Winchester and the Regiments Veterans.
+It further cements the ties between the City of Winchester and the Regiments Veterans.

-It is the aim to erect the lasting tribute in readiness for the 2014 anniversary of the First World War, thus remembering our forefathers.
+It was the aim to erect the lasting tribute in readiness for the 2014 anniversary of the First World War, thus remembering our forefathers.

 The group which is made up of Veterans and family dependants is solely funded and manned by volunteers; it is reliant on the support of the public.